VeerpalKaur1511/VeerpalKaurBookStore/VeerpalKaurBookStore/Readme.txt

  Then changed the path    and it worked.

  03/11/2023  1.38pm

+ now i'm starting my 2part of my assignment regarding bookstore first i modify database

+ 1.2 create the db

- now i'm starting my 2part of my assignment regarding bookstore first i modify database then i run nuget console package and run add-migration AddDefaultIdentityMigration but it showing error then i change default project to .dataAccess thenrun again ...its working i added new DB and create new file named category in models project...then add migrationin pm console its empty then update my using statment and ass some code then i run pmconsole then run migration ...bit its not build..
+ then i run nuget console package and run add-migration AddDefaultIdentityMigration (20231103182157_AddDefaultIdentityMigration.cs but it showing error then i change default project to .dataAccess thenrun again ...its working i added new DB and create new file named category in models project...then add migrationin pm console its empty then update my using statment and ass some code then i run pmconsole then run migration ...but not build..

+06/11/2023
+its showing too much erreor in ApplicationDbContext.cs .... then i slove it by many efforts. i delete my migration file and again run the compand for mifration and do all changes and test its
+....its working....